A Confession

 The Brain Goblin

 The bot worked.
 The reports were landing.
-My boss was happy.
+The client was happy.
 The rational thing was to close the laptop and move on.

 But the site was still broken.
 The admin panel was still 500ing.
 The filters were still lying.
 And somewhere in the back of my skull, a small, irresponsible voice was saying: you could fix this.
 You know you could fix this.
 It would be so satisfying to fix this.